How to Have Same Day Sourdough Pizza Dough

 1 cup water

-1 tsp salt (Redmond’s in my favorite)
+1 tsp salt (Redmond’s is my favorite)

 2 tsp avocado or olive oil